mrled/keymap.click/docs/devnotes.md

 Some kind of guided tour.

-## Decide on a final name

-I have always hated 'keyblay'.
-What should I call it instead?

-Maybe something related to

-* Ergonomics
-* Guided tours
-* RSI

 ## Nicer looking key references inside the info panel

 * Make the `<kbd>` elements look like mini keys from the board above?